IvanJosipovic/BlazorInteropGenerator/README.md

 </Project>
 ```

-Create a Class file with this format, in this case, the TypeScript Definition must contain an interface called "InterfaceName"
+Create a .cs file with this format, in this case, the TypeScript Definition must contain an interface called "InterfaceName"
 The Source Generator will generate the interface and all its dependencies.
 ```c#
 using BlazorInteropGenerator;